TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/2-Backend-modules.rst

 Backend modules
 ===============

-So far we have elucidated how frontend plugins can be implemented as Extbase extensions.
+So far we have explained how frontend plugins can be implemented as Extbase extensions.
-It is basically possible to create backend modules with Extbase.
-Because of not so much testing of the implementation like for frontend plugins, we only have a short look at it.
+It is possible to create backend modules with Extbase too.

-Basically all works the same as in the frontend (see chapter 4, section "Configure the plugin"):
+Basically it works the same as in the frontend (see chapter 4, section "Configure the plugin"):
-The functionality is implemented normal in the controller and actions, now it must be defined which group of actions are realizing the representation in the backend - that is, the backend module must be *registered*.
-This is done in the file :file:`ext_tables.php` in the root directory of our extension.
+The functionality is typically implemented in the controller and actions.
+It must be defined which group of actions are realizing the representation in the backend.
+The backend module must be *registered* in the file :file:`ext_tables.php` in the root directory of our extension.
 Lets look at our blog example how it defines a backend module::

     if (TYPO3_MODE === 'BE') {